EloiseX/Responsible-machine-learning/README.md

 ### Intended use

+The best remediated EBM was trained to identify the eligibility of candidates to get home mortgage.
+Banks and other financial institutions could use this model to evaluate candidates' financial conditions.
+The main task of this proejct is to find whether a candiadte should be accepted to a home mortgage or not.
+As a classification model, the best remediated EBM was selected from hundreds of models and trained to avoid discrimation, internal/external attacking and model debugging.
+Generaly, this best remediated EBM performs well in classifing candidates in home mortgage.
+If the dataset changes to another type (eg.commodity data), this model could be not as good as it works on financial datasets.
+Additionally, the best remediated EBM is prorbably unsuitable for regression problems.

 ### Training data

-Home Mortgage Disclosure Act data was downloaded from Github class repository for academical use.
+Home Mortgage Disclosure Act data was downloaded from [Github class repository](https://github.com/jphall663/GWU_rml/tree/master/assignments/data) for academical use.
 In order to fit the interpretable maching learning model, I splited this preprocessed and labeled dataset into 70% of train partition and 30% of test partition.
 In the training dataset, there are 112253 rows with numeric measurements and binary values.
 Validation dataset contains 48085 rows in total.
 Here is a berif describtion of Home Mortgage Disclosure Act dataset:

      '''
      RangeIndex: 160338 entries, 0 to 160337